phelpsbp/Twitch-Streamer-Analysis/README.md

 - **Followers gained**
 - **Views gained**

-## Features
-- **Data Cleaning and Preprocessing**: Ensuring the data integrity by cleaning and preprocessing the dataset.
-- **Exploratory Data Analysis (EDA)**: Analysis of various metrics such as watch times, followers gained, and streaming hours.
-- **Visualization**: Visual representation of data using libraries like Matplotlib and Seaborn to better understand the trends and distributions.
-- **Comparative Analysis**: Comparison between partnered and non-partnered Twitch channels to assess the impact of partnership status.

 ## Installation
 To set up this project locally, follow the steps below:
 1. Clone the repository: